-As a geography scholar, you will receive £28,000 tax-free to support your training year – that’s £2,000 more than a bursary.
-You will also receive a range of other professional benefits to help you succeed in your training and teaching career.
+As a geography scholar, you'll receive £28,000 tax-free to support you during your training year – that’s £2,000 more than a bursary.
+You'll also receive a range of other professional benefits to help you to succeed in your training and teaching career.

 If you are awarded a geography scholarship, you’ll:

-- become a Fellow of the Society during your training year
+- become a member of the Geographical Association for your training year

 - take part in a residential fieldwork course